shajra/haskell-hls-nix/README.md

 The [Nix expression provided by this project](./default.nix) builds two versions of HLS

 -   the latest release (1.3.0)
--   a recent commit from the "master" branch of HLS on GitHub.
+-   a recent commit from the "main" branch of HLS on GitHub.

 To use HLS with a Haskell project, you must have an instance of HLS compiled with the same version of GHC used to compile your project.
 To meet the needs of different users, we build both versions of HLS listed above against all of the following versions of GHC:

 -   8.6.5
 -   8.8.4
--   8.10.4
+-   8.10.6
--   8.10.5
+-   8.10.7

 These versions of GHC match what's [built, tested, and cached by the Haskell.nix project](https://input-output-hk.github.io/haskell.nix/reference/supported-ghc-versions/#supported-ghc-versions).

 This project's continuous integration (using GitHub Actions)]] caches all eight of these builds at [Cachix](https://cachix.org/), a service for caching pre-built Nix packages.
 If you don't want to wait for a full local build when first using this project, setting up Cachix is recommended.

-Note that not every commit of the HLS "master" branch is built and cached to Cachix, only versions referenced by the commits of this `haskell-hls-nix` project.
-Upgrading to the latest commit of HLS's "master" is done periodically, but still manually.
+Note that not every commit of the HLS "main" branch is built and cached to Cachix, only versions referenced by the commits of this `haskell-hls-nix` project.
+Upgrading to the latest commit of HLS's "main" is done periodically, but still manually.

 In addition to HLS, this project includes some useful Nix packages and functions for developing Haskell with Nix and HLS.
 Notably, we provide

--   an HLS Nix wrapper script that helps enter into a Nix shell when running HLS
+-   an HLS Nix wrapper script that helps enter a Nix shell when running HLS
 -   [Lorelei](https://github.com/shajra/direnv-nix-lorelei), a script to help integrate [Direnv](https://direnv.net/) with Nix projects.

 # Do you need this project?<a id="sec-2"></a>